-It is common to use the term “evolution” to describe the changes to everything from football teams to presidencies.
+The term “evolution” is used to describe the changes to everything from football teams to presidencies.
 But when academics describe the evolution of languages, they literally mean that languages parent distinct offshoots, compete for usage, and die out like biological organisms.

 Making the Jump Online

-Kornai notes that the same foreshadowing applies to language use on digital devices.
-But whereas researchers are used to watching for languages in decline, in the digital case, the question is whether languages can undergo the opposite process and establish themselves as viable options for digital use.
+But whereas researchers often watch for languages in decline, in the digital case, the question is whether languages can undergo the opposite process and establish themselves as viable options for digital use.
 Is it possible to fully communicate online in that language?
-Is it seen as a digital language?
+Is it perceived as a digital language?
 Can one become a digital native within that language?

 Humans speak over 6,000 languages, and Kornai attempted to measure each language’s online presence and vitality through methods like crawling public online text and counting the number of Wikipedia entries in each language.